DC293/DC293.github.io/_pages/about.md

 ---

-I am a researcher and engineer specialising in sports technologies and equipment.
+I am a researcher and engineer specialising in technologies and equipment in sport.
 In my current position as Research and Insights Manager at the [International Tennis Federation](https://www.itftennis.com/en/about-us/tennis-tech/innovation/) I assist the development of test programmes to protect the integrity of the game.
 Previously, I worked with FIFA to [develop standards](https://www.lboro.ac.uk/news-events/news/2022/june/loughborough-collaborates-with-fifa/) for football surfaces guided by player perceptions.